igauravsehrawat/backend-using-node.js/README.md

 ### Instructions
-Instructions have been provided `payroll-backend` folder.
+Instructions have been provided inside `payroll-backend` folder.

 ## Project Description